WhiteBlackGoose/this-language-does-this/README.md

 # this-language-does-this
-A comparative table for different languages.
-[Technically your programming language does not matter](https://itnext.io/your-programming-language-does-not-matter-63a7ca4a6094), because of [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness), but each programming language still has its strengths and weakness defined by how easy and risk-free to do something.
+A comparative table for different programming languages.
+[Your programming language does not matter](https://itnext.io/your-programming-language-does-not-matter-63a7ca4a6094) and it is valuable to learn more programming language and choose from them.
+Technically each programming language can do the same things because of [Turing completeness](https://en.wikipedia.org/wiki/Turing_completeness), but each programming language still has its strengths and weakness defined by how easy and risk-free to do something.

 ❌ - this language is weak in this area